wp-plugins/teleport/readme.txt

 === Teleport ===
-Contributors: srcoley
+Contributors: srcoley, douglaskarr
-Tags: navigation, utility, redirect, teleport, teleporter, keyboard shortcuts Requires at least: 2.0.2
+Tags: navigation, utility, redirect, teleport, teleporter, keyboard shortcuts, menu Requires at least: 2.0.2
-Tested up to: 3.4.2
+Tested up to: 4.0.0
 Stable tag: 1.2.3
-Version: 1.2.3
+Version: 1.2.4
 License: GPLv2

 Teleport is all about getting around WordPress quickly!
 Use keyboard shortcuts to get where you need to go with just two key strokes.